PioniaPHP-project/pionia-docs/content/docs/documentation/getting-started/upgrading-from-v2.md

 ## Who this is for

-You maintain a **v2 Pionia app** (pre-AppRealm) and need a clear path to v3 — or you want to regenerate DeskFlow with `pionia/pionia-app` and port your services.
+You maintain a **v2 Pionia app** (pre-AppRealm) and need a clear path to v3 — or you want to regenerate Pionia Shop with `pionia/pionia-app` and port your services.

 ## What you will learn